 - Subscriptions you don’t need.

-- Monthly services that are not used.
+- Monthly services not used.

 - Premium subscriptions or services which have cheaper options.